seeb1337/crosshair-y-movable/README.md

 - **Cross-Platform**: Available for Windows and Linux.
 - **Lightweight & Efficient**: Minimal system resource usage ensures smooth performance.
 - **User-Friendly Interface**: Intuitive UI for easy configuration and management.
+- **Built-in SVG Editor**: Effortlessly make changes to your SVGs in a single, fluid workspace.

 ## Installation